vass-engineering/Demo-backupK8s-Velero-Restic-Minio/Readme.md

 <img src="https://github.com/vass-engineering/Demo-backupK8s-Velero-Restic-Minio/blob/main/DocsImages/ArgoCD.png" width="700">

 Once you have deployed MinIO in one way or the other, access to MinIO console.
-In order to access to the console you can use the ingress if you enabled to true the ingress parameters in the values.yaml, or you can access using port-fordward. "kubectl port- forward <pod-name 9000", in the last case you should access as http://localhost:9000.
+In order to access to the console you can use the ingress if you enabled to true the ingress parameters in the values.yaml, or you can access using port-fordward. "kubectl port-forward <pod-name> 9000", in the last case you should access using the next URL: http://localhost:9000.

 Obtain the  ACCESS_KEY and SECRET_KEY from the k8s secret created.